 Another option will be to finance your car with Smava.
 You can find and apply for various loans in Germany on this platform, including online and classic financial institutions.

 Smava is rated as 5 out of 5 in finding credit in Germany.
 With Smava you can apply for loans in banks like Commerzbank, Postbank, Unicredit, Sparkasse, Deutsche Bank.

 Here you can borrow between 1,000 EUR and 120,000 EUR.
-Both services have a very quick payout time.
+Their services have a very quick payout time.
 You will receive the money within days.

 - Interest rate starts from 0.0% p. a.

 - 100% online

 - Same-day processing incl. money withdrawal is possible

 Read all about car loans and car financing in this article.

 These costs you can expect

 As already mentioned exact costs for a car depend on several individual costs and can’t be easily estimated.